 Lou Malnati’s pizza comes to mind.
 I live a three-minute walk from the Northbrook branch.
 But for 17 years I have never, ever, said, "Let's get a Lou Malnati’s pizza."
-Because if I allowed myself to say that, once, I would say it every day, and then where would I be?
+Because if I let myself to say that, even once, I would say it every day, and then where would I be?

 As it is, I order it plenty, usually because my older son is home, and requires being greeted with Lou Malnati’s on his first day back.
 It's tradition.

 However.
 He was just here in November, to celebrate Thanksgiving and attend "”Walkure,” though not in that order of significance.
 So when he came home for Christmas break, rather than order Lou Mitchell's, we decided to shake it up, and go to Pequod's, whose nearly-burnt deep dish is almost as good as the etherial Burt's Pizza.

 As it happens, Pequod's screwed up our order—they gave our pizza to another table, who discovered it wasn't theirs by beginning to eat it.
 After half an hour we were informed.
 That wouldn't have bothered us—things happen, particularly in restaurants.
 We were talking, catching up, having fun—but what annoyed us is that the waitress never came over to either bring the bad news or apologize.
 She sent the manager to do it for her, and never returned to our table for the next hour.
 I considered that bad form, and Pequod's dropped out of my heart—I decided to satisfy my desire for caramelized deep dish at Burt's and, should I ever feel tempted to go for a change of pace, to resist that temptation and still go to Burt's.